suhajda3/serverless-business-card/README.md

 ### Use a custom Domain

 For a more friendly URL, you can use your own subdomain instead of the Lambda Function URL.
 Don't forget that Lambda Function URL's are HTTPS only.
 You will need a redirect or if you prefer to use DNS (CNAME) you will need a valid HTTPS certificate for that domain.
-You can use one of the [free-for.life domains](https://free-for.life/#/?id=domains) for this purpose.
+You can use one of the [Free For Life domains](https://free.wdh.gg/#/?id=domains) for this purpose.

 ## Files